In This Article

 | In claude.ai free tier | No | Yes (tight caps) | No |

 Two things stand out.
-First, the price spread is now only 5× between the cheapest and most expensive tier — narrow enough that model choice is about fit, not affordability.
+First, the price spread is only 5× between the cheapest and most expensive mainstream tier — narrow enough that model choice is about fit, not affordability.
 Second, Sonnet and Opus both reach a 1M-token context window and Haiku offers 200K, so capacity rarely forces you up-tier the way it did in 2024–2025.

 Current versions: release dates and what changed

-| Tier | Current version | Released | Headline change |
+| Tier | Current version | Previous | Headline change |

 |---|---|---|---|

-| Sonnet | Claude Sonnet 5 | June 30, 2026 | First mid-tier model to beat its own flagship on a major benchmark (GDPval-AA v2, realistic knowledge work) |
+| Sonnet | Claude Sonnet 5 (30 June 2026) | Sonnet 4.6 | First mid-tier model to beat its own flagship on a major benchmark (GDPval-AA v2) |

-| Haiku | Claude Haiku 4.5 | October 2025 | Near-frontier coding quality at $1/$5 — roughly the capability Sonnet 4 offered a year earlier |
+| Haiku | Claude Haiku 4.5 (October 2025) | Haiku 3.5 | Near-frontier coding quality at $1/$5 — roughly the capability Sonnet 4 offered a year earlier |

 The pattern worth internalizing: each tier eventually inherits the capabilities of the tier above it from a few releases back.
-Claude Haiku 4.5 performs near where Claude Sonnet 4 did; Claude Sonnet 5 now trades wins with Claude Opus 4.8 on knowledge work — the latest in a run of Opus releases stretching back to Claude 3.
+Claude Haiku 4.5 performs near where Claude Sonnet 4 did; Claude Sonnet 5 now trades wins with the Opus line on knowledge work — the latest in a run of Opus releases stretching back to Claude 3.
 If your workload runs fine on today's Sonnet, there's a good chance next year's Haiku handles it for a third of the price.
 We re-test our own pipelines against the tier below every time a new release lands, and the downgrade succeeds more often than not.

 Claude API pricing in full